jeff4/bionotes.github.io/_other/foundations.md

 ## 3. Digital Marketing Key Concepts
-	* Persuadig with data
+* Persuading with data
 * How analytics work in digital marketing
 * How to capture key insights in your digital marketing

 ## 4. Digital Marketing Hub and Spokes
 * How to outline your online marketing presence
 * How to decide on a marketing channel
 * How to prioritize in marketing
 * How to create powerful marketing messaging
 * How to create lean messaging in marketing copy
 ## 5. Digital Marketing with Your Website
 * how to optimize your website
 * How to use copywriting in your marketing
 * How to build landing pages that convert
 ## 6. Digital Marketing and Paid Channels
 * introduction to paid advertising
 * how to identify the value of a customer
 * How to budget for paid marketing
 * how to create your first paid campaign
 ## 7. Digital Marketing with Social Media
 * First steps
 * How to decide on a social media platform
 * How to build and leverage followers
 ## 8. Digital Marketing with Email
 * The power of email marketing
 * How to develop an email marketing plan
 * How to measure the success of email
 * How to launch successful campaigns: Email tools
 ## 9. Marketing Analytics Skills
 * How to decide what to track with marketing analytics
 * How to generate reports for marketing analytics
 ## 10. Conclusion
 * How to continually build digital marketing skills